 Test your website's page loading speed

 This isn't just a Google Ads or Ad Grants issue; a slow-loading website can adversely affect your site's performance in search engines, as speed is a ranking factor in organic search.
+Every website owner should optimize their site for speed.

 Google's PageSpeed Insights tool